 The genesis of Iran’s drone program dates back to the 1980-1988 Iran-Iraq War.
-After the founding of the Islamic Republic of Iran in 1979 and subsequent hostage crisis, Iran was newly isolated on the world stage from its traditional allies and arms suppliers, particularly the United States which severed military and diplomatic relations with the new regime.
-As a result, Iran’s military procurement strategy came to heavily emphasize self-sufficiency, a trend which remains prevalent in the present day.
+After the founding of the Islamic Republic of Iran in 1979 and the subsequent hostage crisis, Iran was newly isolated on the world stage from its traditional allies and arms suppliers, particularly the United States, which severed military and diplomatic relations with the new regime.
+As a result, Iran’s military procurement strategy heavily emphasized self-sufficiency, a trend that remains prevalent in the present day.
 At the height of the war, Iran sought a way to rein in the large number of casualties it was sustaining and looked to drone surveillance of enemy positions as an avenue for mitigation.
-In 1985, the IRGC formed the Quds Aviation Industry Company as a wing of its Self-Sufficiency Organization and later that year, it developed Iran’s first drone, the Mohajer-1 (Immigrant).
+In 1985, the IRGC formed the Quds Aviation Industry Company as a wing of its Self-Sufficiency Organization, and later that year, it developed Iran’s first drone, the Mohajer-1 (Immigrant).

 Beginning in the 1990s, Iran developed several new variants of the Mohajer, with later iterations boasting increased range and flight endurance.
 Iran also continued efforts to transform the platform from an ISR drone into one with viable attack and air-defense capabilities.
 A later model, the Mohajer-4, was capable of being equipped with air-to-air QW-1 MANPADS, for instance, which would give it the ability to confront enemy aircraft in midair.
 Iran upgraded the Mohajer’s surveillance capabilities as well, as later iterations were capable of providing real-time video footage.